-Element of Y .
-F Compensation Objectives Key Features Base Salary (fixed cash) Provides financial stability and security through a fixed amount of cash for performing job responsibilities.
+Objectives Provides financial stability and Key Features security through a fixed amount of cash for performing job responsibilities.
 Generally reviewed annually at the beginning of the year and determined based on a number of factors (including individual performance, internal parity, retention, expected cost of living increases and the overall performance of our Company) and by reference to market data provided by our compensation committee's compensation consultant.
-Performance Bonus (at-risk cash) Motivates and rewards for attaining rigorous annual corporate performance goals that relate to our key business objectives.
+Motivates and rewards for attaining rigorous annual corporate performance goals that relate to our key business objectives.
 Target annual performance bonus opportunities, which are expressed as a percentage of base salary, are generally reviewed annually and determined based upon positions that have similar impact on the organization and competitive bonus opportunities in our market.
 Actual bonus payments are dependent upon the achievement of specific corporate performance objectives, generally determined by our compensation committee and our Board.
 Actual bonus amounts earned are determined after the end of the year, based on achievement of the designated corporate performance objectives and individual executives' performance and contributions to these corporate achievements.
-Long-Term Incentive (at- risk equity) Motivates and rewards for long-term company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
+Motivates and rewards for long- term company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
 Attracts highly qualified executives and encourages their continued employment over the long-term.
 Annual equity awards are generally reviewed and determined at the beginning of each year or as appropriate during the year for new hires, promotions, or reward for significant achievement.
 Individual awards are determined based on a number of factors, including current corporate and individual performance, outstanding equity holdings and their retention value and total ownership, historical value of our stock, internal parity among executives and competitive market data provided by our compensation committee's compensation consultant.
 Equity awards have been historically provided in the form of stock options that typically vest over a four-year period.
 Stock options are a key aspect of our "pay-for-performance" philosophy, by providing a return only if the market price of our stock appreciates over the stock option term.
-In 2018, we granted RSUs and PSUs to our executives to further align their pay with performance.
+Beginning in 2018, we introduced "full value" awards consisting of RSUs and/or PSUs to our executives to further align their pay with performance and enhance the retention value of such awards responsibilities.
+Motivates and rewards for attaining rigorous annual corporate performance goals that relate to our key business objectives.
+Motivates and rewards for long-term company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
+Attracts highly qualified executives and encourages their continued employment over the